sage-code/eve/manual/structure.md

 **using quit**

-This is a way to release all locked resources and stop the main suite.
+This is a way to release all locked resources and stop the application session.

 **Example:**
 ```